Skip to content

 #SBATCH --cpus-per-task=1

-srun singularity exec -u <CONTAINER> <COMMAND>
+singularity exec <CONTAINER> <COMMAND>

 Alternatively if you've already edited the /singularity script in your container you can directly run the container, which by default will execute that script.